- Gianni Mastrangioli Salazar

 Venezuelan babies continue to prove that silence is the key ingredient in the perpetuation of social injustice.

-"Share Your Story" submitted by Venezuelan Journalist Gianni Mastrangioli.
+Submitted by Venezuelan Journalist Gianni Mastrangioli, UK

 As I hastily packed up my belongings from my mother’s house, I came across a collection of albums and cassettes on VHS.
 At this moment I began to reminisce.
 There is a video that I particularly love; my birthday, 1996.
 I was hitting a piñata and blowing out candles, I had a nice cake, colourful clowns, and pepitos – a local salty sweet treat.
 I remember mum dressing me up like a collection doll dolly for my outdoor party at which I was meant to be everyone’s attention.

 I felt so happy on that day; in fact, happiness was always surrounding me.
 Unfortunately, for the people of Venezuela it is an unusual occurrence to find happiness these days, especially for children.
 Every Sunday, the little toddlers, who occupy the bunk beds of the house of "Las Villas de los Chiquiticos" – The Village of the Little ones –, look like they are ready to take a picture at their first day at school; however, this is not the case, it is not their first day at school, nor their birthday party, but the official visit day.

 The official visit day is the only occasion where they are treated as proper human beings.
 "Las Villas de los Chiquiticos" house is an orphanage located in the western part of Caracas city, and staff make both boys and girls wear fancy shirts for their weekly meeting with their biological parents.